samuelkchris/dart_macros/README.md

 4. 🧪 Test macro expansion in different contexts
 5. 🔍 Consider using `const` or `static final` instead of simple object-like macros
 6. ⚠️ Be careful with token concatenation and stringizing operators
+7. 📱 For mobile apps, centralize macro registration in a configuration class

 ## ❌ Common Pitfalls